 Akamai's chief decision-maker, as defined under SFAS No. 131, "Disclosures About Segments of an Enterprise and Related Information," is the Chief Executive Officer and the executive management team.
-As of March 31, 2007, Akamai operated in one business segment: providing services for accelerating and improving the delivery of content and applications over the Internet.
+As of June 30, 2007, Akamai operated in one business segment: providing services for accelerating and improving the delivery of content and applications over the Internet.

 The Company deploys its servers into networks worldwide.
-As of March 31, 2007, the Company had \$86.2 million and \$23.3 million of property and equipment, net of accumulated depreciation, located in the United States and foreign locations, respectively.
+As of June 30, 2007, the Company had \$100.0 million and \$25.8 million of property and equipment, net of accumulated depreciation, located in the United States and foreign locations, respectively.
 As of December 31, 2006, the Company had \$69.0 million and \$17.6 million of property and equipment, net of accumulated depreciation, located in the United States and foreign locations, respectively.
+As and foreign locations, respectively.
 Akamai sells its services and licenses certain software through a direct sales force located both in the United States and abroad.
-For the three months ended March 31, 2007, 22% of revenues was derived from the Company's operations outside the United States, including 18% from Europe.
-For the three months ended March 31, 2006, 23% of revenues was derived from the Company's operations outside the United States, including 18% from Europe.
+For each of the three and six months ended June 30, 2007, approximately 23% of revenues was derived from the Company's operations outside the United States, including 18% from

+Europe.
+For the three and six months ended June 30, 2006, 22% and 23% of revenues, respectively, was derived from the Company's operations outside the United States, including 18% from Europe during each period.
 No single country accounted for 10% or more of revenues derived outside the United States during these periods.
-For the three months and 2006, no customer accounted for more than 10% of total revenues.
+For the three and six months ended June 30, 2007 and 2006, no customer accounted for more than 10% of total revenues.